 The plan also includes "non-policy" guidance for developers and local authorities, reflecting local aspirations.
-It also includes a list of projects - to be paid for via the local Community Infrastructure Levy - which are put forward by the community to realise the vision of the South Bank & Waterloo Neighbourhood Plan in the next 15 years.
+It also includes a list of projects which are put forward by the community to realise the vision of the South Bank & Waterloo Neighbourhood Plan in the next 15 years.